marielerosa/FinalProject_WordOccurrences/README_FinalProject.md

 -Deployment

-Those are also applied into my final project.
+Those are also applied into my Word Occurrences final project!

 7/28/2022